metakgp/iit-kgp-network/README.md

 ℹ️ **Very Important Note** : Externally hosted servers can be accessed on private ports via both TCP and UDP.
 The problem is that a ` internally hosted server cannot be exposed to the external network`.
 Creation of socket on the all itnerface (0.0.0.0) requires resolution of hostname by the function `getnameinfo` which requires DNS resolution - which doesn't work due to the firewall.
 My strong speculation is that this can too be bypassed using `iptables` or `ngrok`.

-There is packet filtering (speculated too) as the network prohibits the use of ceritifcates for the connection and uses `PEAP + MSChapv2` which is very much vulnerable.
-Credentials can be cracked easily.
-So it's better to use implement some security methods.
-For more info lookup : `chapcrack`.

 ## 1.2 Working VPNs